jrdennisoss/dosboxrm/README.md

 MPEG decoder library `PL_MPEG` was used for this, and of course this project is built on top of work the DOSBox Team created.

+## Game Compatibility

+The following ReelMagic games are known to work on this emulator with minimal issues:

+* Return to Zork
+* Lord of the Rings
+* The Horde
+* Entity
+* Man Enough
+* Dragon's Lair
+* Flash Traffic
+* Crime Patrol
+* Crime Patrol 2 - Drug Wars

+Note: Entity crashes when viewing a video message.
+This happens on both the
+      emulator and on the real setup.

 ## Current Known Issues and Limitations

-* Really only tested working for Return to Zork (more compatibility to come)
+* The emulator does not correctly implement MPEG DMA streaming.
-* MPEG video decode is only about 95% complete.
-There are a few glitches here and there.
+* MPEG video decode is only about 98% complete.
+There are a few glitches.
 * Need to revisit architecture and approach for mixing VGA and MPEG.
+* Need to re-base on to DOSBox SVN trunk.

 ## Running ReelMagic DOSBox